 Not very smart but an exceptionally kind and lovable creature.
 Eats roots and mushrooms.
 Uses its extended eyes to peek over bushes.

-Schubbeflutsen are a mighty handy asset to your household: They rouse the fire and keep your house warm.
-Some people are less charmed by them because the coals they cast from their volcano leave scorch marks on the floor.
+Schubbeflutsen are a mighty handy asset to your household: They keep your house warm and clean during the night.
+Some people are less charmed by them because the coals cast from their volcano leave scorch marks on the floor.

 Death of a Cicada is a series of 31 relief prints with the Japanese Wabi-sabi theme: A world view centered on the acceptance of transience and imperfection.
 The prints are a portrait of an unlucky (or lucky because immortalised?) cicada, found dead in my stairwell.